[5 MIN READ]

-- Swedish pediatrician, Jacqueline Hunziker, M.D., weighs in on required and recommended vaccinations, including the COVID-19 vaccine for children ages 12 and up.
+Swedish pediatrician Jacqueline Hunziker, M.D., weighs in on required and recommended vaccinations, including the COVID-19 vaccine.

-That’s right.
-The new school year is the best time to make sure your child has all their recommended vaccines for their age.
+Making sure your child has all the recommended vaccines for their age is a critical aspect of parenting.
 In fact, state law requires children to have certain vaccines to enter school.
 That goes for little ones entering daycare or preschool and students in kindergarten through 12th grade.